 And one of my favorite web accessibility panels we will someday see for TV programming, is Time Warner Cable‘s internet telephone panel for blocking telemarketers, that I predict someday and have added in graphic functionality the ability to block “unwanted loud TV commercials.”
 Hurrah!

 And additional positive and futuristic usability is in my very popular blog on use of the eWeather HD App to manage migraines and headaches.
 Though I didn’t design the app, the migraine management application came out of my mHealth experiences with the DiaCeph Test for hydrocephalus.
+I have painstakingly done as much as I could the enable this weather app to be used as an mHealth app.

 And finally, my blog on my DiaCeph Test as a mobile app.